 In September 2008, Lehman Brothers Holdings Inc. (LBHI), the parent of LBCB filed for protection under Chapter 11 of the bankruptcy code.
 This caused an event of default under the interest rate swap agreement dated April 2, 2007 by and between LBCB and the University.
-The University entered into a novation agreement which terminated the swap with LBCB and entered into a new interest rate swap agreement with a different counterparty with the same terms and conditions that were present in the April 2, 2007 agreement.
+The University entered into a novation agreement, which terminated the swap with LBCB and entered into a new interest rate swap agreement with a different counterparty with the same terms and conditions that were present in the April 2, 2007 agreement.
 On November 19, 2008, LBHI managed the bidding process for the interest rate swap.
-Loop Financial Products (Loop) won the bid at \$3.099 million, plus \$100,000 to reimburse the University for expenses incurred.
-The transaction closed on December 2, 2008 with Loop paying \$3.099 million to LBCB and \$100,000 to the University.
+Loop Financial Products (Loop) won the bid at approximately \$3,099,000, plus \$100,000 to reimburse the University for expenses incurred.
+The transaction closed on December 2, 2008 with Loop paying approximately \$3,099,000 to LBCB and \$100,000 to the University.
 The University's expenses related to this transaction only included legal counsel and financial advisory services.

 The University engaged a third-party consultant to calculate the "mark to market" or "market value" of the swap transaction.
-On June 30, 2010, the mark to market value of the swap was (\$1,701,887).
-Due to the event of default and swap transaction aforementioned, (\$3,452,424) is recorded in the current portion of long-term debt on the Balance Sheet.
-This amount represents the mark to market value of the swap at the date the transaction was negotiated between LBCB and Loop, net of accumulated amortization of \$212,457.
-Total net payments made by the University under the swap agreement totaled \$1,368,552 in fiscal year 2010, which is included within interest on capital asset related debt in the accompanying statement of revenues, expenses, and changes in net assets.
+On June 30, 2011, the mark to market value of the swap was (1,048,296).
+Due to the event of default and swap transaction aforementioned, (3,239,967) is recorded in long-term debt on the Balance Sheet.
+This amount represents the mark to market value of the swap at the date the transaction was negotiated between LBCB and Loop, net of accumulated amortization of 424,914.

-Credit Risk - As of June 30, 2010, the University was not exposed to credit risk because the swaps had a negative fair value.
+Credit Risk - As of June 30, 2011, the University was not exposed to credit risk because the swaps had a negative fair value.
 If interest rates change and the fair value of the swap became positive, the University would be exposed to credit risk in the amount of the derivative's fair value.
 The counterparty may have to post collateral in the University's favor in certain conditions, and the University would never be required to post collateral in the counterparty's favor.

-Interest Rate Risk - During fiscal year 2010, declining interest rates exposed the University to interest rate risk, which adversely affected the fair values of the swap agreements.
+Interest Rate Risk - During fiscal year 2011, declining interest rates exposed the University to interest rate risk, which adversely affected the fair values of the swap agreements.

 Termination Risk - The swap is scheduled to terminate in October 2026.
 The University has the option to terminate the swap early.
 The University or the counterparties may terminate a swap if the other party fails to perform under the terms of the contract.
 The University may terminate a swap if both credit ratings of the counterparties fall below BBB+ as issued by Standard & Poor's and Baa1 as issued by Moody's Investors Service.
-As of June 30, 2010, the counterparty (Loop) credit rating by Standard & Poor's was A+ and by Moody's Investors Service was Aa3.
+As of June 30, 2011, the counterparty (Loop) credit rating by Standard & Poor's was A+ and by Moody's Investors Service was Aa3.

-If a swap is terminated, the variable-rate Bonds would no longer carry a synthetic fixed interest rate.
+If a swap is terminated, the variable-rate bonds would no longer carry a synthetic fixed interest rate.
 In addition, if at the time of termination, a swap has a negative fair value, the University would be liable to the counterparties for a payment equal to the swap's fair value.